dennisXZX/web-developer-notes/Laravel.md

 #### Artisan Command

+`php artisan tinker` to get into REPL (Read–Eval–Print Loop) for the Laravel framework.

+`php artisan help make:migration` to see details about the migration command.

 `php artisan make:model modelName -m` to create a model as well as a database table associated with it. (the -m flag means migration)

 `php artisan make:controller controllerName --resource` to create a resource controller.

-`php artisan make:migration migrationName` to create a migration.
+`php artisan make:migration create_tasks_table --create=tasks` to create a migration.

 `php artisan migrate` to migrate tables to database.

 `php artisan migrate:rollback --step=5` to roll back the last five migrations.

-`php artisan migrate:refresh` to roll back all of your migrations and then execute the migrate command.
+`php artisan migrate:refresh` to reset and re-run all migrations.

 `php artisan route:list` to list all the routes.